 According to a recent estimate at the National Center for Biotechnology Information, 1.7 million U.S. citizens are affected by “Hospital-acquired infections” every year, and 25% of those are associated explicitly with surgical site infections.

 Sterilization is an effective way of reusing medical equipment and instruments, which is otherwise an expensive proposition in an already costly industry.
 Therefore, sterilization of medical equipment is preferred all across the globe, which in turn marks it as an essential part of surgical and other medical procedures.
-Technicians with an adept skillset of sterilizing equipment are sought after by some healthcare institutes and hospitals.
+Therefore, technicians with an adept skillset in sterilizing equipment are sought after by some healthcare institutes and hospitals.

-Excelling and moving up the ladder is relatively easy in this field compared to other medical procedures that require years and years of in-depth research and study to stand out at the entry-level.
-Most sterile processing technician programs require a high school diploma for entry-level courses.
+Excelling and moving up the ladder is relatively easy in this field compared to other medical procedures requiring years of in-depth research and study to stand out at the entry-level.
+In addition, most sterile processing technician programs require a high school diploma for entry-level courses.

 With the medical field being one of the fastest-growing sectors in the United States, there will be plenty of sterile processing technician jobs in the medical field.
 As the fear of Covid-19 persists, the requirements for sterile technicians have increased exponentially, and the area offers an excellent prospect for the future.